FOR IMMEDIATE RELEASE Tuesday 15th May 2018.

 The Long Walk General Manager Leanne Brooke praised the Academy.

-“Buldau Yiooghen is a wonderful example of a range of organisations working collaboratively to develop future leaders and provide opportunities to Aboriginal & Torres Strait Islander young people.
+“Buldau Yioohgen is a wonderful example of a range of organisations working collaboratively to develop future leaders and provide opportunities to Aboriginal & Torres Strait Islander young people.

 “The Long Walk is all about promoting, celebrating, empowering and developing Aboriginal & Torres Strait Islander peoples.
 We are proud to partner with Anglicare and the other partner organisations who are all committed to achieving the same outcomes – resilient, proud and strong Indigenous young peoples,” she said.